A beginner's guide to selecting the camera that’s going to suit your music video best. We focus on cameras that can be operated by a single person.

-All of these categories have pros and cons and it's worth remembering that just because you can afford a higher budget camera doesn’t mean a lower budget camera isn’t going to be the right one for the job.
+Each camera in each of these categories has its pros and cons, and it's worth remembering that just because you can afford a higher budget camera it doesn’t mean a lower budget camera isn’t the right choice for the job.

 Your low budget cameras are basically souped-up handy-cams.
 You can take them out of the case and just start shooting.

 These cameras are great when it’s just you running the show and they allow you to do a lot with a little.

 - Built in zoom lens and ND filters.

 - Automatic focus and exposure (if you want it).